CanastaWiki/Canasta-Documentation/setup.md

 * `./_initdb` - persistent bind-mount which can be used to initialize the database container with a mysql dump.
 You can place `.sql` or `.gz` database dump there.
 This is optional and intended to be used for migrations only.

+The directory `config/settings/` comes preloaded with one file: `CanastaFooterIcon.php`, which adds a "Powered by Canasta" icon to the bottom of every wiki page.
+If you want to remove this icon, you can simply delete this file.

+If you are using Docker Compose, you can also make configurations to the overall environment by editing the file `docker-compose.override.yml`.

+Additionally, MediaWiki (and its extensions and skins) can be configured in all sorts of ways.
+MediaWiki alone has over 1,000 configuration settings; see [here](https://www.mediawiki.org/wiki/Special:MyLanguage/Category:MediaWiki_configuration_settings) for one listing of them.

 ## Enabling extensions
 In `LocalSettings.php` you can add an extension by picking its name from the [list of bundled extensions](https://canasta.wiki/contents/#extensions-included-in-canasta) and adding a `wfLoadExtension` call for it, e.g.: